Overview

 Day 12 – Jinja

-This morning we leave the Ankole region and set off on our return journey to Jinja.
-Jinja offers many exciting optional activities which are focussed around the waters of the Nile and these include rafting, kayaking and a variety of cruises on Africa’s largest river.
+This morning, we leave the Ankole region and set off on our return journey to Jinja.
+Jinja offers many exciting optional activities which are focussed on the waters of the Nile and these include rafting, kayaking and a variety of cruises on Africa’s largest river.
 While those who may be less inclined to water sports can enjoy horse riding or a quadbike adventure on dry land.

 Day 13 – Jinja

 Jinja offers many optional activities for the adventurous and for the not so adventurous.
-Today you’ll have at your leisure, and your guide will assist you to plan for this day.
+While most of today is at leisure, your guide will assist you to plan for this day as in the afternoon, we will enjoy an included river cruise together, watching the sun as it sets over the shores of Lake Victoria and the River Nile.

 Day 14 – Kenya – Eldoret